 Want to see Christmas Day from a unique angle?
 Take a ride on the Wheel of Brisbane (maybe after your movie at Southbank Cineplex).
 The wheel will be open from 12pm to 10pm on Christmas Day, and there is no surcharge.
 The gondolas are air-conditioned and offer 360-degree views of the city, suburbs and Brisbane River.

 While you’re at the wheel and the cinema, you may as well visit Southbank Parklands.
 Bring the kids for a swim, a play in the massive playground, or just to lie around under a tree enjoying river breezes.
 And if the kids got a bike or scooter for Christmas, they can ride along the riverside paths, literally for kilometres.
 Bonus: everyone gets a decent night’s sleep after that!

 Lone Pine Koala Sanctuary

-While most theme parks and tourist destinations are closed on Christmas Day, Lone Pine is open as usual, so you can spend your super-Aussie Christmas cuddling a koala.
+While most theme parks and tourist destinations are closed on Christmas Day, Lone Pine Koala Sanctuary is open as usual, so you can spend your super-Aussie Christmas cuddling a koala.
 It’s the world’s oldest and biggest koala sanctuary, but it’s also home to reptiles, wallabies, platypus, dingoes, wombats and birds of prey.
-You can see wildlife shows, watch animals being fed, feed the kangaroos and wallabies yourself, and pose with a koala, crocolile or snake for a photo.
-It’s a fun day out, and it’s open for Christmas.
+You can see wildlife shows, watch animals being fed, feed the kangaroos and wallabies yourself, and pose with a koala, crocodile or snake for a photo.

 More Festive Cheer